pretix/pretix-docs/docs/topics/vouchers.md

 This dialog also gives you access to the email settings, allowing you to instantly send out vouchers via email after creating them.

 The :btn-icon:fontawesome-solid-download: Download: button lets you download a .csv file of the full list of vouchers you have created.
+It is generally advisable to download and save your vouchers using this button whenever you create a set of vouchers.
-This is useful for when you want to create a backup of your vouchers, distribute them via a different channel than the pretix-native emailer, or re-use the same type of vouchers for a different event.
+The .csv export can serve as a backup archive for your voucher codes, lets you to distribute the codes by methods other than the pretix-native emailer, and allows you to re-use the same codes for a different event.

 The :btn-icon:fontawesome-solid-upload: Import vouchers: button lets you upload such a list after saving it from a different event.
 This function is meant for importing a set of vouchers that have all been created using the same settings.